i0Ek3/Algorithm-In-Use/README.md

-# AlgorithmNotes
+# Algorithm In Use

-The purpose of this project is to enhance the coding ability by algorithm.
-This project have two parts as belows, maybe you can find something you need.
-Enjoy it, if there have any problem please tell me gernously, thanks a lot.
+The goal of the project is to improve the actual coding and thinking skills through algorithmic learning.
+This project will continue to improve, I hope you can find what you need here.
+Enjoy it, please let me know if you have any questions, thanks a lot.

 ## Content